Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Case Study

-We assume that wind farms provide frequency regulation only to respond to contingency events (deadband of $\pm$200 mHz).
-We also model noise from wind and loads as Gaussian noise, i.e., $\bfg b$ is a constant vector, but no jumps, i.e., $\bfg c = \bfg 0$, in \eqref{eq:sp}.
-Results in Table \ref{tab:results} indicate that the inclusion of wind farms increase the asymmetry ($\Delta \sigma_{f} = 0.0008$ Hz) and minutes outside the 100 mHz range compared to conventional power systems without wind.
+\underline{\textit{Scenario 8}}: We assume that wind farms provide frequency support only to respond to contingency events (deadband of $\pm$200 mHz).
+Note that since in practice frequency rarely goes outside the $\pm$200 mHz range during a day (except in very small island power systems and/or microgrids), it can be said that wind farms provide regular wind generation.
+We also model noise from wind and loads as Gaussian noise, i.e., $\bfg b$ is a constant vector, but no jumps, i.e., $\bfg c = \bfg 0$, in \eqref{eq:neq}.
+Results in Table \ref{tab:results} indicate that the inclusion of wind farms increase $\sigma_{f}$, the asymmetry ($\Delta \sigma_{f} = 0.0008$ Hz) and minutes outside the $\pm$100 mHz range compared to conventional power systems without wind (e.g., Scenario 4).